goschtl/zope/zope2book/trunk/source/AppendixC.rst

 ampersands with their HTML entity equivalents.
 The `structure` keyword passes the replacement text through unchanged, allowing HTML/XML markup to be inserted.
-This can break your page if the text contains unanticipated markup (eg. text submitted via a web form), which is the reason that it is not the default.
+This can break your page if the text contains unanticipated markup (e.g.. text submitted via a web form), which is the reason that it is not the default.

 Examples